Select and Move

 Animate only with Transformation Amount:

-If the layer should not end up in the center of the image, you can then add Transform Modifiers to shift it.
+Should the layer not end up in the center of the image, you can then add Transform Modifiers to shift it.

 Reversed Order of Transform Modifiers

-At the beginning of the chapter defining a parameter, we mention that the Transform section is both a group of parameters and a parameter itself.
+At the beginning of the defining a parameter chapter, we mention that the Transform section is both a group of parameters and a parameter itself.

-This is shown by the existence of Generator and Modifiers slots:
+This is shown by the existence of Generator and Modifier slots:

 All transformation parameters that make up the Transform section, including Amount, end up applying what is called a Transformation Matrix on the layer.
-It is a mathematical object that allows you to store changes in Position, Rotation, Scale and Skew in a single element.
+This is a mathematical object that allows you to store changes in Position, Rotation, Scale, and Skew in a single element.

 The difference between Image Modifiers and Transform Modifiers(such as Corner Pin) is that they will act directly on this matrix, and concatenate between them.